OddMagnet/100-Days-of-Swift/062-076 Views and view controllers/Project 13/README.md

 - the method being called must be marked with the `@objc` attribute, which tells Swift to generate code that's readable by Objective-C
 - the fourth parameter accepts any kind of data - since it's of type `UnsafeRawPointer`- and is passed back to the completion method

-## Building a basic UI
-## Importing images into SwiftUI using UIImagePickerController
-## Filtering images using Core Image

 ## Customizing via ActionSheet
 ## Saving images using UIImageWriteToSavedPhotosAlbum